 Both teams to score tips and predictions: Our 13-2 acca for Saturday's action

 Looking for BTTS tips for Saturday?
-Ian Wilkerson has a 13-2 fourfold with bet365
+Henry Hardwicke has a 13-2 fourfold with Coral

-Promotion, playoff places and relegation issues will all be settled in the EFL on Saturday afternoon in what looks set to be a thrilling final day of the campaign.
+Title-chasing Manchester City host Brentford in the Premier League, while there is EFL playoff action from the Championship and League One.

-Football tipster Ian Wilkerson has cast his eyes over the coupon and has put together a both teams to score acca with four picks from Saturday's 3pm matches which pays out at 13-2 with bet365.
+Football tipster Henry Hardwicke has studied the coupon and put together a both-teams-to-score acca with four picks from Saturday's matches which pays out at 13-2 with Coral.

 All bets must be placed by 3pm on Saturday.

-Racing Post football expert Ian Wilkerson has picked both teams to score in:
+Racing Post football expert Henry Hardwicke has picked both teams to score in:

 Odds correct at time of publication